L'ÉCLAIREUR

 Brigitte au premier rang du défile Balmain lors de la “paris fashon Week” 20225

-American intelligence agencies only appear efficient because they can throw unlimited cash at every problem.
-When it comes to actual effectiveness—or return on investment—they’re an international embarrassment.
+American intelligence agencies are effective because they can throw unlimited cash at every problem.
+When it comes to actual efficiency—or return on investment—they’re an international embarrassment.
 Mountains of money are spent for results that barely justify a shrug.

 And yet, our friends across the Atlantic still haven’t grasped the obvious: torture gets you what you want to hear, payments get you what you want to hear—you get what they think you want to hear, so that it stops or so that its doesn’t stop.

 The CIA is a bloated bureaucracy par excellence.
 Every action is dictated by manuals; every step must be ticked off like a grocery list.
 Predictable?
 Absolutely.
-Inept?
-Even more so.
-Spotting their agents abroad is almost a spectator sport.
+Spotting their personnel abroad is almost a spectator sport.

-The contrast couldn’t be starker: European intelligence, centuries-old and forged in military tradition, versus the CIA—a civilian outfit founded by Wall Street lawyers less than eighty years ago.
-George Lautner’s cult comedy Les Barbouzes, with dialogues by Michel Audiard, nails this far better than any policy briefing ever could: a brilliant farce where incompetence and bureaucracy are not just flaws, but the main characters.
+European intelligence, centuries-old and forged in military tradition, versus the CIA—a civilian outfit founded by Wall Street lawyers less than eighty years ago.
+George Lautner’s cult comedy Les Barbouzes nails this far better than any policy briefing ever could: a brilliant farce where incompetence and bureaucracy are not just flaws, but the main characters.
 Besides ridiculous assassinations schemes, and the Chinese, all ‘em Chinese.

-If a painfully obvious American sidles up and, like clockwork, fires off two questions and then follows with a statement that conveniently confirms your answers—repeat this ritual three times—feel free to ask if they did their ‘intelligence training’ on a farm.
+If a painfully obvious American sidles up and, like clockwork, fires off two questions and then follows with a reinforcing statement that conveniently suits your answers—repeat this ritual three times—feel free to ask if they did grow up on a farm.

-And if you get an invitation to a meeting in a four-star hotel room just a stone’s throw from a major newspaper and the CIA’s top-floor lair, don’t dawdle: call the DGSI immediately.
-Because nothing screams ‘amateur hour’ quite like predictable American spycraft.
+And if you get an invitation to a meeting in a four-star hotel room in Paris just a stone’s throw from a major French newspaper’s HQ and the CIA’s top-floor lair, don’t dawdle: call the DGSI immediately.
+Because nothing screams ‘amateur hour’ quite like predictable American tradecraft.

 L'ÉCLAIREUR is a reader-supported publication.
 To receive new posts and support our work, consider becoming a free or paid subscriber.